DARE: Diversifying Academia, Recruiting Excellence

 - Students with disabilities

-- Others whose backgrounds and experiences would diversify the professoriate in their academic fields.
+- Others with work and life experiences that would diversify the professoriate in their academic fields.

 The DARE Program's objectives are to better prepare students from diverse backgrounds for academic careers and to have them, at the same time, enrich the educational experiences of others.
 Thus, the program expands the academic “pipeline” in two ways.